 - Media: Public notice/ advert for community consultation meetings were advertised in local newspapers, shops, libraries and tribal offices.
 Ward Councillors and Ward Committees were requested to inform all community members in their wards.
 Traditional leaders were also requested to announce/ inform the community in their meetings/ funerals because they play role in promoting development in the municipal area.
 The Traditional leaders, community members, NGOs, Parastatals, and Sector Departments were invited to attend the public meetings. - IDP Representative Forum: This forum is represented by all stakeholders.
-This is the main platform that was used to plan and discuss the community needs in an integrated manner. - Road Shows: Through this platform, members of the community were transported by the municipality as to ensure that they make their submissions for incorporation to IDP community Consultation Meetings
+This is the main platform that was used to plan and discuss the community needs in an integrated manner.

+Road Shows: Through this platform, members of the community were transported by the municipality as to ensure that they make their submissions for incorporation to IDP community Consultation Meetings

-Public Meetings
+• Public Meetings

 Process for community participation was followed, schedule was prepared and publicized in public areas.
-The Reviewed IDP 2023/24 Financial Year Community consultation meetings were held in all wards in November 2022 and April/May 2023.
+The Reviewed IDP 2023/24 Financial Year Community consultation meetings were held in all wards in November 2023 and the second round will be done in April/May 2024.